 When it comes to conquering the MCAT, it’s best to know your enemy.
-We dispel some of the most popular misconceptions surrounding the MCAT 2015 test.
+We dispel some of the most popular misconceptions surrounding the MCAT below.

 According to the AAMC, you only need an introductory level of knowledge of physics, biology, organic and inorganic chemistry, biochemistry, psychology and sociology for the MCAT.
 Some passages may describe upper-division topics, but correctly answering the questions will not require upper-division knowledge.